KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 Fortran77, C, or Matlab) as specified by the *inline_type*.
 The inlined code ends with :command:`#ENDINLINE`.
-The code is inserted into the KPP output at a position which is also determined by *inline_type* as explained in the table :ref:`list-of-inlined-types` below.
+The code is inserted into the KPP output at a position which is also determined by *inline_type* as explained in :ref:`table-inl-type`.
 If two inline commands with the same inline type are declared, then the contents of the second is appended to the first one.

 .. _list-of-inlined-types: